Quinten Dormady

-Quinten Michael Dormady (born February 19, 1996) is an American football quarterback for the Orlando Guardians of the XFL.
-He played college football for Tennessee before a season-ending injury in 2017 caused him to transfer to Houston.
-He then played at Central Michigan.
-He also played for the Montreal Alouettes of the Canadian Football League (CFL).
+Quinten Michael Dormady (born February 19, 1996) is an American former professional football quarterback.
+He played college football for Tennessee, Houston, and Central Michigan.
+He played professionally for the Orlando Guardians of the XFL and the San Antonio Brahmas of the United Football League (UFL).
+Dormady was also on the practice roster of the Montreal Alouettes of the Canadian Football League (CFL).

-Early life and high school career
+Early life

 Dormady was born on February 19, 1996, in West Union, Iowa.
 He attended, played football, and baseball for Boerne High School in Boerne, Texas, where he played football for his father, Mike.

-As a sophomore in 2012 he threw for 3,010 yards and 27 touchdowns and was named an honorable mention All-State.
+As a sophomore in 2012, he threw for 3,010 yards and 27 touchdowns and was named an honorable mention All-State.
 He missed his junior year with a torn labrum.

-As a senior in 2014 he threw for 2,893 yards and 32 touchdowns and led the team to an 8–3 record and a playoff berth.
-He threw for 409 yards in the season-opener.
+As a senior in 2014, he threw for 2,893 yards and 32 touchdowns and led the team to an 8–3 record and a playoff berth.
+He threw for 409 yards in the season opener.

 College career

 Tennessee

-Dormady committed to Tennessee in 2014. as a true freshman in 2015 he made his college football debut in the season opener against Bowling Green.
-He played in six games on the year against Bowling Green, Western Carolina, North Texas, Vanderbilt and in the team's Outback Bowl appearance against Northwestern.
+Dormady committed to Tennessee in 2014.
+As a true freshman in 2015, he made his college football debut in the season opener against Bowling Green.
+He played in six games on the year against Bowling Green, Western Carolina, North Texas, Vanderbilt and in the team's Outback Bowl appearance against Northwestern, in which they won by 3 scores or more in every contest.
 He threw his first-career touchdown pass to Preston Williams against Western Carolina.
 He finished the game going six of eight for 93 yards.

 Dormady's role diminished in 2016 in his sophomore year as he only appeared in four games.
 He made his season debut in the team's win over Virginia Tech in the Battle at Bristol.
-He threw his season-long 36 yard pass against Alabama when he came in relief in the fourth quarter.
+He threw his season-long 36-yard pass against Alabama when he came in relief in the fourth quarter, where they lost 49-10 at home.
 He played the most against Tennessee Tech as he came off the bench and finished nine of thirteen for 109 yards.

-Entering 2017 Dormady was named the starter.
-In the first week of the season he and John Kelly Jr. led the Volunteers past Georgia Tech in a 42–41 double-overtime win.
-He threw for a career-high 221 yards and two interceptions.
+Entering 2017, he was named the starter.
+In the first week of the season he and John Kelly Jr. led the Volunteers past Georgia Tech in a 42–41 double-overtime win, where he passed for 221 yards and two touchdowns.
 The following week against FCS opponent Indiana State he again had two touchdown passes.
-The team would lose to No. 24 Florida 20–26 as Dormady threw for a career-high 259 yards but his three interceptions did not help the team.
-After beating UMass, he would struggle against Georgia and would be shut down for the season after battling a shoulder injury caused prior to the team's loss to Florida.
+The team would lose at No. 24 Florida 26-20 as Dormady threw for 259 yards, but he threw for 3 interceptions.
+After a close victory versus UMass, he would struggle in a shutout home loss to Georgia and would be shut down for the season after battling a shoulder injury caused prior to the team's loss to Florida.
 Following the season Dormady announced that he was going to transfer from the team.